TheAlex7/autonomous_driving_RL-agent/models/README.md

-ppo initial is a pretrained model with 300,000 steps, can be used as a baseline for continuous training.
+ppo initial is a pretrained model with 300,000 steps (usually), can be used as a baseline for continuous training.